 Appointments are communicated through a stock exchange release if they involve changes in the Board of Directors, CEO or CFO positions or if there is a change in the company’s auditor.
+Other changes can also be important and, in such case, must be disclosed.
+This may, for example, include changes in the management team.
 A stock exchange release is published for significant organizational changes in the Group’s structure.

 Valmet has internal guidelines for assessing the significance and relevance of information.
 Valmet’s President and CEO or a person authorized by him approves stock exchange releases and Investor Relations publishes them.